 As your kids grow up, you will have plenty of opportunities to get experience.
 If you wanted to become an office manager, for example, it would make sense to spend some time working in the school office or a local doctor’s office.
 This can be done when the kids are at school, and even as little as one day a week can be enough to build the background you need.
 This will enable you to slip into your new career far more quickly once the kids have left home, and won’t force you to spend the first leg of your career doing entry-level work.

 Getting Your New Job

 After all of this effort, it’ll feel like you’ve done more than enough to get the job of your dreams.
 In reality, though, you still have to go through the application and interview process.
-Applying for the job you like is simple enough; you only need a resume and a cover letter.
+Applying for a Remote Executive Assistant job is simple enough; you only need a resume, a cover letter, and experience.
 There are loads of resources around the web that can help you with this.
 Employers will get far more applications than they need, and your documents could end up simply being ignored.
 This isn’t something you can control but makes sense to cast a wide nest and apply for as many jobs as possible.

 If you’re successful with your application, you’ll be asked for an interview, and this will usually be face to face.
 This can be equally terrifying and surprisingly exciting.
 This is where I got to in the process.
 Prepare for your interview.
 Even if you feel confident, a question you’re unprepared for can easily throw you off your game.
 There are lots of resources on the web to help you prep for an interview.
 You might get confusing and difficult questions, but it will be worth taking the time to think about each of them.
 Anything that makes you feel more at ease in the interview process is an asset and a weapon that puts you ahead of the other candidates.